All Episodes

 I'm just the victim here.

-I'm gonna lash out.
+I'm going to lash out.

 And we see this time and time again around the country.

-I mean, look at the devastation Democratic policies have wrought in the black community, in the inner city.
+I mean, look at the devastation democratic policies have wrought in the black community, in the inner city.

 And he was pilloried as a racist by the left.

-They went on TV to attack him to denounce him, meanwhile, friends of mine in the black community, preachers in the black community, single mothers I know in the black community nodding their head.
+Meanwhile, friends of mine in the black community, preachers in the black community, single mothers I know in the black community, and I'm their head.

 Yes, there is a problem.

-And you're not allowed to talk about it because you're a white guy, you're a Republican or what have you.
+And you're not allowed to talk about it because you're a white guy, you're a Republican, or what have you.

-I people have profited from the divisions in this country.
+People have profited from the divisions in this country.

 People have profited.

-You've got Jesse Jackson and Al Sharpton and the like, they go out there, they do these protests, they tell these people they're victims, they're not to blame.
+They go out there, they do these protests, they tell these people they're victims, they're not to blame.

-And at some point, when you keep hearing over and over and over the deck is stacked against you, the man is stacked against you, the man is coming after you.
+And at some point, when you keep hearing over and over and over, the deck is stacked against you, the man is stacked against you, the man is coming after you.

-Well, at some point you decide you don't have to take responsibility for your actions.
+Well, at some point, you decide you don't have to take responsibility for your actions, that you are the victim.

 When I was a lawyer, I was a lawyer for about six years, and I had to do indigent criminal defense.